Tournai

 Tournai (/tʊərˈneɪ/ toor-NAY, /fr/; Tornai; Tornè /wa/; Doornik /nl/, sometimes anglicised in older sources as "Tournay") is a city and municipality of Wallonia located in the Province of Hainaut, Belgium.
-It lies 89 km by road southwest of the centre of Brussels on the river Scheldt, and is part of Eurometropolis Lille–Kortrijk–Tournai, In 2022, the municipality of Tournai had an estimated population of 68,518 people.
+It lies 89 km by road southwest of the centre of Brussels on the river Scheldt, and is part of Eurometropolis Lille–Kortrijk–Tournai.
+In 2022, the municipality of Tournai had an estimated population of 68,518 people.

 Tournai is one of the oldest cities in Belgium and has played an important role in the country's cultural history.
-It was the first capital of the Frankish Empire, with Clovis I being born here.
+It was the first capital of the Frankish Empire, and Clovis I was born here.

 Geography

 Tournai lies 89 km by road southwest of the centre of Brussels on the river Scheldt.
 Administratively, the town and municipality is part of the Province of Hainaut, in the Wallonia region of southwest Belgium.
 The municipality has an area of 213.75 km2.